 3. The woman certifies in writing before the abortion that the information required to be provided pursuant to this subsection has been provided.

-B. The department of health services shall establish a website within ninety days after the effective date of this section and shall annually update the website.
-The website shall include the information prescribed in subsection A, paragraph 1, subdivision (b) and paragraph 2, subdivision (b) of this section.
+B. The department of health services shall establish and annually update a website that includes the information prescribed in subsection A, paragraph 1, subdivision (b) and paragraph 2, subdivision (b) of this section.

 C. A physician who knowingly violates this section commits an act of unprofessional conduct and is subject to license suspension or revocation pursuant to title 32, chapter 13 or 17.